-- Tell the designated member of staff or head teacher. - If that is not possible, telephone Children's Services (OneCall 01670 536400) as quickly as possible.
-(In an emergency call 999 for the police)
+- Report to the designated safeguarding lead or head teacher.
+Please remember all reports must be recorded, reporting verbally is not enough. - If that is not possible, telephone Children's Services (OneCall 01670 536400) as quickly as possible.
+(In an emergency call 999 for the police).